- Connor Beveridge

 The path is a wide, solid concrete surface throughout which should be accessible to most but I only noticed 1 bench - at the Strathmiglo signpost - on the entire walk.

-Below is a picture of the walk from the Pillars of Hercules carpark to the signpost, you then turn right and onto Strathmiglo.
-Covered in the following video.
+Below is a clip of the walk from the Pillars of Hercules carpark to the signpost, you then turn right and onto Strathmiglo.